haslo/devin_scrivener_picextract/README.md

 ## Notes

 - The script currently extracts images with the following extensions: `.png`, `.jpg`, `.jpeg`, `.gif`, `.bmp`.
-- Images are copied with their original filenames.
-If the original filenames are not available, they will be saved with the filenames found in the project.
+- Images are copied with their names as in the Scrivener project.
-- The script does not currently restore original filenames if they have been changed within the Scrivener project.
-This may be a feature added in future updates.

-## Contributing

-If you would like to contribute to this project or suggest improvements, please feel free to do so via the GitHub repository.

 ## License